Your email address is part of your brand and your professional identity.

 These are common examples of emails that are not effective in creating that TOMA that will help the employers, recruiters, and other hiring professionals connect you to the job you are vying for at the moment!

-Criteria for Choosing an Effective Email Address
+Tips for Choosing a Professional Email Address

 Think about how your email address represents you.
 Put yourself in the position of a potential employer reviewing information of a job candidate.